Monday’s analyst upgrades and downgrades

 "With a potential sale that may or may not happen, the lack of a permanent CEO, and exposure to what has been an elusive upturn in the commodity cycle, there are sufficient reasons to take a more conservative approach to Aecon, in our view," he said.
 "We do see a case to be made to the upside in the scenario of a sale (with a take-out premium applied) and the potential for Aecon to win sizable infrastructure projects that would act as positive catalysts.
 However, when we look at our upside opportunity at $22 per share vs. our downside at $11 per share, we see risks as balanced without sufficient reason at present to recommend an overweight exposure."

-Calling it a "top-tier" Global Design firm with above-peer margins and free cash flow profile, Mr. Spronck also gave Stantec Inc. (STN-T, STN-N) a "sector perform" rating.
+Calling it a "top-tier" global design firm with above-peer margins and free cash flow profile, Mr. Spronck also gave Stantec Inc. (STN-T, STN-N) a "sector perform" rating.

-The analyst called the company's 2016 acquisition of Colorado-based MWH Global, Inc. "watershed" and took its international operations "to a new level."
-He noted the deal almost doubled its employee base and brought global expertise in the Water sector.
+The analyst called the company's 2016 acquisition of Colorado-based MWH Global, Inc. a "watershed" and took its international operations "to a new level."
+He noted the deal almost doubled its employee base and brought global expertise in the water sector.

 "STN today is far more diversified, with total exposure to Oil & Gas now representing 10 per cent of revenue (from 35 per cent)," he said.
 "We like the longer-term opportunity in Stantec's current revenue mix, which is weighted to the U.S. (58 per cent) and Canada (23 per cent) and in verticals that are set to benefit from a pick-up in civil and social project funding in these regions, including healthcare and roads."